 The American College of Trust and Estate Counsel aims to improve and reform probate, trust and tax laws, procedures, and professional responsibility.
 To become an ACTEC Fellow one must demonstrate the highest level of integrity, commitment to the profession, competence, and experience as trust and estate counselors.
 The organization's commitment to developing future trust and estate counselors is evident in the creation of the ACTEC Institutes.
-The Institutes offer a six-day program of intensive trust and estate education over a one year period for third and fourth-year law associates.
+The Institutes offer a six-day program of intensive trust and estate education over a one year period for third through sixth year law associates.
 Programs are designed to develop the trust and estate profession’s future leaders through a series of in-depth educational presentations led by outstanding subject matter experts in each field.

 Florida Fellows Institute